oalmalky5/my-portfolio/content/case-studies/employee-attrition-prediction.md

 ### **Attrition by Education Level**

+Educational attainment offers a nuanced view:

 - **Employees Staying:** Average education level of **2.93**.
-- **Employees Leaving:** Average education level of **2.84**.
+- **Employees Leaving:** Slightly lower at **2.84**.

-- Slight difference in education levels between employees who stay and those who leave.
+This marginal difference suggests that education level has a limited impact on attrition rates.

 ![Attrition by Education Level](/case_studies_pics/hr_case_study_graphs/education_level.png)